Miserlou/chords2midi/README.md

   -o OUTPUT, --output OUTPUT
                         Set the output file path.
 Default is the current key and progression in the current location.
+  -O OFFSET, --offset OFFSET
+                        Set the amount to offset each chord, in ticks.
+                        (default 0.0)
   -v, --version         Display the current version of chords2midi
 ```